PAYLHORSE-Software/Jodot/docs/README.md

 ## DEVLOG/DOCS

-Due to precarioussness, I'll document my current understanding of the GDExtension API and approach to bindings.
+Due to precarioussness, I'll document my current understanding of the GDExtension API and approach to bindings here.

 ### Starting Resources
 ```